 And since I do love poultry, I decided to take a chance.

-They brought the curry duck on this platter with a duck shaped cover.
+They brought the duck curry on this platter with a duck shaped cover.
 We lifted the lid and there it was.
-I placed a few pieces on my plate and before I piled more food on my plate, I decided to take a bite of the curry duck.
+I placed a few pieces on my plate and before I piled more food on my plate, I decided to take a bite of the duck.